Cassini-UVIS/users_guide/Appendix1_Flatfielding.md

 * C$_{i,j}$ is the number of counts in the pixel located in column i, row j.

 The limits of the sum are chosen such that the first few rows on either end of the detector (which are either completely or partially masked out) are excluded.
-When applied to all pixels of the detector, Eq.
-A.2 yields a two-dimensional flatfield correction.
+When applied to all pixels of the detector, {numref}`eq:row2row-corr` yields a two-dimensional flatfield correction.
 However, this flatfield only corrects for row-to-row variations in detector sensitivity.
 This means that if the detector were illuminated with a spatially-uniform, monochromatic source, all the pixels in a given column would have the same value (within photon counting statistics) after multiplying the raw data by the flatfield correction described above.